Simple Contact Microphone Schematic Circuit Diagram

 The Gold Coin!

-For applications in which flat frequency response isn’t necessary, a ceramic piezo disc is a good choice because it can produce a larger signal and is shielded better due to the larger disc on one side.
-Furthermore, a ceramic piezo disc can conform to an odd surface.
+In scenarios where a flat frequency response isn’t a crucial requirement, opting for a ceramic piezo disc is a wise decision.
+This choice is advantageous as it can generate a more substantial signal and offers improved shielding thanks to its larger disc on one side.
+Moreover, a ceramic piezo disc has the capability to adapt to irregular surfaces with ease.

 Processing Circuitry?

-The signals entering the circuit through the “PIEZO_IN” connector is handled by the first op-amp (IC1A) of IC-TL072P.
-Choosing the right value for resistor R1 largely depends on your specific application.
-For example, if you want to catch sub-audio signals, the 10M value is okay.
-However, if you are more interested in other realms (audio, voice, etc.), start experimenting with resistor values from 10K to 100K.
-The configuration of the resistor R1 and the potentiometer VR1 is totally up to you as long as R1 is a metal-film resistor (MFR) and VR1 is a logarithmic (LOG) type.
-The second op-amp (IC1B) wiring includes a small filter and gain adjuster — pretty usable for little signal processing by the end user.
-Finally, the ac coupling capacitor C5 and the audio output “AMP_OUT” can be extended directly to the outside world.
+The incoming signals via the “PIEZO_IN” connector are managed by the first op-amp, IC1A, which is part of the IC-TL072P chip.
+Selecting the appropriate resistor value for R1 largely depends on your specific application.
+For instance, if you intend to capture sub-audio signals, a value of 10M is suitable.
+However, if your interest lies in other domains such as audio or voice, you can start experimenting with resistor values ranging from 10K to 100K.
+The configuration of resistor R1 and potentiometer VR1 is entirely at your discretion, as long as R1 is a metal-film resistor (MFR) and VR1 is a logarithmic (LOG) type.
+The second op-amp, IC1B, is equipped with a minor filter and gain adjustment, which can be quite handy for minor signal processing by the end user.
+Lastly, the AC coupling capacitor C5 and the audio output “AMP_OUT” can be directly extended to external devices.

-You can use a single 9-V alkaline battery (or an external dc input up to 15 V) to power your contact microphone by linking the battery [+] to DC-1 and [–] to DC-3 connection points.
-Note that V+ and V– are the positive and negative rails of the circuit, while GND/0V is the virtual ground used to simulate a dual-rail supply, which does not connect to the negative terminal of the battery (it connects just to the middle of the voltage divider formed by R5 and R6).
+To power your contact microphone, you can utilize a single 9-V alkaline battery or an external DC input of up to 15 V. Connect the battery’s [+] terminal to DC-1 and the [–] terminal to DC-3 connection points.
+Please note that V+ and V– denote the positive and negative power rails of the circuit, while GND/0V represents the virtual ground employed to simulate a dual-rail supply.
+It is important to emphasize that GND/0V does not connect to the negative terminal of the battery but rather connects to the midpoint of the voltage divider formed by R5 and R6.

 Construction Hints